stolostron/multicluster-global-hub/README.md

 The hub-of-hubs modules should use common versions of the dependencies.
 See [the list of the dependencies, and the versions to use in the POC](versions.md).

-The `replace` directive should be used as little as possible, with all the versions specified in the `require` directive.

 #### Context usage

 `Context.Background()` should be defined in the beginning of each "main" method, such as `Reconcile`, or of a method to be called as a go routine,  and then passed to all the called methods.
 The functions that handle timers/timeouts/cancel events must handle cancelling the context.